Gerald Pizzuto: 2021 death warrant and clemency process

 By 2021, Gerald Pizzuto had already exhausted all his avenues of appeal against the death sentence.
 Pizzuto's death warrant was signed on May 6, 2021, and his execution was scheduled to take place on June 2, 2021.
 At that time, there was an ongoing moratorium on executions in Idaho since 2012 due to the scarcity of lethal injection drugs; the state's legal method of execution was solely lethal injection.
 The last person executed in Idaho at that point was Richard Albert Leavitt, who was put to death on June 12, 2012, for the murder and mutilation of a woman in 1984.

 On May 18, 2021, Idaho District Judge Jay Gaskill granted Pizzuto a stay of execution and approved his petition for a clemency hearing in November 2021.

 Before the clemency hearing began, it was reported that Pizzuto had been removed from death row in 2019, despite his death sentence still being in place, and was placed in hospice care.
-Pizzuto, who was confined to a wheelchair, was suffering from terminal bladder cancer, heart disease, and severe diabetes, and the doctors speculated that based on the severity of his condition, Pizzuto had at least one more year to live.
+Pizzuto, who was a wheelchair user, was suffering from terminal bladder cancer, heart disease, and severe diabetes, and the doctors speculated that based on the severity of his condition, Pizzuto had at least one more year to live.
 In light of his terminal condition, Pizzuto's defense team argued for his death sentences to be commuted to life imprisonment without the possibility of parole on humanitarian grounds.
 They emphasized that Pizzuto's deteriorating health meant he was no longer a threat to society and would likely die in prison of natural causes.

 Pizzuto's clemency hearing was scheduled to commence on November 29, 2021.
 A seven-member parole board committee was appointed to hear the case, and before the panel, the prosecution argued for Pizzuto to be executed, stating that Pizzuto had committed multiple violent crimes like murder and rape and the aggravating factors were to the extent that the case "screams for justice" and warranted capital punishment.
 On the other hand, Pizzuto's defence counsel sought the commutation of Pizzuto's death sentence to life in prison on account of his terminal illness, and Pizzuto's sisters also testified before the parole board, recounting the horrific physical and sexual abuse which their brother endured as a child, and implored the parole board to allow Pizzuto to live out the rest of his life behind bars under a life sentence.

 In the end, on December 30, 2021, by a vote of 4–3, the parole board recommended that the death sentences of Pizzuto be downgraded to life without parole, after they took into consideration the "medical condition and evidence of (Pizzuto's) decreased intellectual function".
 Idaho Governor Brad Little, however, refused to commute Pizzuto's death sentence and hence rejected the clemency plea, ordering that the execution should move forward.
 In explaining his reasons to refuse clemency, Little quoted, "The severity of Pizzuto's brutal, senseless, and indiscriminate killing spree strongly warrants against commutation."